Aidan Ross: Biography

 Ross debuted for the Bay of Plenty in 2015 and was also a member of the New Zealand Under-20 squad who won the Under-20 Championship in Italy.

-In 2017, He was called into the Chiefs squad as an injury cover and made his debut against the Western Force on 22 April.
+In 2017, he was called into the Chiefs squad as an injury cover and made his debut against the Western Force on 22 April.
 He captained the Bay of Plenty when they won the 2019 Mitre 10 Cup Championship final.

 In 2021, Ross was called into the All Blacks squad as an injury cover for Karl Tu'inukuafe ahead of the second test against Fiji but did not get to play.
 He made his international debut for New Zealand against Ireland on 9 July 2022 at Dunedin.

+Ross was the thirteenth player, and first prop, to play 100 games for the Chiefs.
+He reached the milestone in the first round of the 2025 finals, against the Blues, and ended with 101 caps.